starknetfndn/defispring/README.md

 This project is used to enable airdrops in the Starknet ecosystem for given addresses.
 The project is utilized for incentivizing DeFi protocol usage.

-The project contains a backend that generates all the needed data for the airdrops plus a Cairo contract for distributing the airdrops.
+The project contains a backend that generates all the needed data for the airdrops, a Cairo contract for distributing the airdrops and a frontend to demonstrate the functionalit.

 ## Usage for different parties